CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    Figure 8: Add output scalar variable 'y'

-*Step 8*: In the next user interface prompt, enter 1 as the size of the variable (since it is a scalar), as shown in Figure 9, and click ok.
+*Step 8*: In the next user interface prompt, enter 1 as the size of the variable (since it is a scalar), as shown in Figure 9, and click Ok.

 .. figure:: ../figs/add_op_var_2.png
    :alt: Figure 9: Specify size of the output variable